ENG7006/meta/coding-lessons/coding-lesson-1.md

 * ```Hello, world!``` is the text itself, and there are quotation marks (```"```) around it; you could also use single quotes (```'```).
 These indicate that it's a string—as opposed to code.
 * The ```20```s indicate the x and y position of the text (hold onto this, we'll come back to it.)

-One additional note here:

 So I said before that p5.js is primarily about graphics, so the text is just a specific instance of a broader principle.
 Let's try a few alternatives, placing each of these in the ```setup()``` function in turn (or, all at once):

 * ```ellipse(40, 20, 10, 20);```
 * ```rect(40, 20, 10, 20);```
 * ```triangle(10, 10, 10, 40, 40, 10);```

+##### Geometry in p5.js
+Remember the cartesian graphs in middle and high school math?
+That's very similar to how we count geometry in p5.js (and in just about every computer graphics application ever).
+But, computers don't put the origin at the center, with positive and negative numbers running in each direction.
+Rather, the origin, (0, 0), is at the top left of any given window, and you count the number of pixels right and down from there.
+So (20, 40) is a point twenty pixels to the right of the left side of the window, and forty pixels down from the top of the window.

+##### The ```canvas```
-Now, you'll notice these is actually a super tiny area.
-That's because the default canvas that p5.js gives us is really small.
+Now, you'll notice these three examples are bound to a tiny area.
+That's because the default canvas that p5.js gives us is really small (100, 100).
 Try:
 ```
 rect(20, 20, 400, 400);
 ```